JohannesStutz/100-days-of-code/r1-log.md

 - Continued working on the satellite project.
 - Lots and lots of model runs with different architectures and hyperparameters.
 Not too much progress unfortunately.
 But cool to use W&B for training run tracking, this was a pain before!
 - Experimented with Mish activation function & Ranger optimizer (though not much success, ReLU worked better in my project).

+### R1D18
+Worked on the satellite images project.
+Blog post coming tomorrow.
+Also some CSS tweaks for the blog, can display images wider than the text now!